Shrinking dynamic on multidimensional tropical series: Abstract

 \section{Abstract}

-We define multidimensional tropical series, i.e. piecewise linear function which are tropical polynomials locally but may have infinite number of monomials.
+We define multidimensional tropical series, i.e. piecewise linear functions which are tropical polynomials locally but may contain an infinite number of monomials.
 Tropical series appeared in the study of the growth of pluriharmonic functions.
-However our motivation originated in sandpile models where certain wave dynamic governs the behaviour of sand and exhibits a power law (so far only experimental evidence).
-In this paper we lay background for tropical series and corresponding tropical analytical hypersurfaces in the multidimensional setting.
-The main object of study is $\Omega$-tropical series where $\Omega$ is a compact convex domain which can be thought of the region of convergence of such a series.
+However, our motivation stems from sandpile models where certain wave dynamic governs the behavior of sand and exhibits a power law (so far only experimental evidence).
+In this paper we lay the groundwork for tropical series and corresponding tropical analytical hypersurfaces in the multidimensional setting.
+The main object of study is an $\Omega$-tropical series where $\Omega$ is a compact convex domain which can be thought of as the region of convergence of such a series.